shuaib7860/GraphHierarchy/README.md

 ### Installation

 The dependencies of the GraphHierarchy module are numpy, scipy and networkx.
-Only networkx 2.8.8 or below is suitbale to use with GraphHierarchy for now.
+Only networkx 2.8.8 or below is suitable to use with GraphHierarchy for now.
 I do plan to update this in the future and will update the readme accordingly.
 GraphHierarchy can be installed via the pip command.

 ```sh
 pip install GraphHierarchy